|

 where they're spending their money.

-required (although identification such as Driver's License and/or
+required (although identification such as a Driver's License and/or

 Social Security Number are required to verify identity - this is part